Advanced Typography - Task 3 : Type Expression and Application

 Letter Constructions Week 9-10

 I used my old files to reuse the guide and baselines.
-I copied the hogb so I
+I copied the hogb so

-copy paste the guidelines when turns out its just locked.
+or copy paste the guidelines when turns out its just locked.

 lowercase letter progress 👇